gsbdarc/rf_bootcamp_2025/docs/day2.md

 Take a look at your `$PATH` -- what changed?

+Run `module avail` -- what do you see?
+Try and load a specific version of R, and verify that it works as you expect.
+Why would you care about versions?

 #### Exercise 2.3

 Let's think a little bit more about Python in particular.